johnernest11/one-hr-api/README.md

   - App key generation
   - DB migrations
   - DB Seeders
+- To check if everything is working as expected, run: `php artisan test`

 ## Tools ready for you
 Runs a [code styler](https://laravel.com/docs/9.x/pint) for consistency and generate [IDE helper PHP Docs](https://github.com/barryvdh/laravel-ide-helper).
 See the command at `app/Console/Commands/StyleFixer.php`